jsalvadormasip/MutechPalabos/examples/showCases/bloodFlowDefoBodies/README.md

 * https://arxiv.org/abs/1903.06479
 * https://arxiv.org/abs/1911.03062

+npFEM is a heavily modified version of ShapeOp (https://www.shapeop.org/).
+The different naming originates from the fact that the modifications make the solver more like an FEM solver instead of a computer graphics tool.
+In more details:

+1. We have changed radically the original ShapeOp solver.
+Our approach follows the paper of Liu et al. (https://arxiv.org/abs/1604.07378), thus the solver uses a Quasi-Newton optimization technique, and not the standard local-global alternating approach of ShapeOp.
+2. In Computer Graphics, the solvers are approximating Newton's equations, reducing the computational cost.
+Our solver is not approximating Newton's equations, but we provide a converged solution, focusing on accuracy and physically correct states.
+3. We provide a CUDA implementation of the solver.
+4. From ShapeOp, we are using mainly the code structure.

 ## Compilation

 Palabos-npFEM has been tested in both UNIX and Windows (with the provided CMake File):